Make Non Fire Cooking For Kids Enjoyable!

 Has your child been bitten by the baking bug?
 Then you’ll need to get your hands on this book.
 ‘My First Baking Book’ features 35 recipes that range from cinnamon rolls to delicious cakes.
 All the recipes are easy to prepare and require minimum use of a stove.
 Most of the recipes qualify as non fire cooking for kids, since it involves baking.
 Add this book to your kid’s cooking bookshelf – you won’t be disappointed!

 5. Salad People and More Real Recipes, by Mollie Katzen

 Image courtesy Tricycle Press

 Getting children to eat healthy starts by introducing them to the wonder of fresh ingredients – this book does just that.
-It contains recipes that are low-fat, low-sugar and meatless – that engage children and get them asking about the benefits of eating healthy.
+It contains recipes that are low-fat, low-sugar, and meatless – that engage children and get them to ask about the benefits of eating healthy.
 Whether it’s a salad made from seasonal produce or a wholesome sandwich, each recipe is perfect for non fire cooking for kids and has been broken down into easy-to-do sections that anyone can follow.

 Those were some of our favourite cooking books for kids to begin your journey.
 However, if your kids are very little, and you want to introduce them to the world of food, check out our book list on food.
 All the books mentioned in that booklist are available to read on GetLitt!